 Decision-making responsibility for the application of the various provisions of the Privacy Act has been formally established and is outlined in the Delegation of Authority Instrument.
-The current Designation Order was approved by the SCC Chief Executive Officer, in April 2018.
-A copy of the designation order pertaining to the Privacy Act can be found in Appendix B of this report.
+The current Delegation Order was approved by the SCC Chief Executive Officer, in April 2018.
+A copy of the delegation order pertaining to the Privacy Act can be found in Appendix B of this report.

-This delegation order instrument provides full delegated authority under the Acts to the Vice-President, Communications and Corporate Planning, and the Manager, Corporate Planning.
+This delegation order instrument provides full delegated authority under the Privacy Act, and under the Access to Information Act, to the Vice-President, Communications and Corporate Planning, and to the Manager, Corporate Planning (Communications and Corporate Planning Branch).

-INTERPRETATION OF THE STATISTICAL REPORT
+INTERPRETATION OF THE STATISTICAL REPORT 2018-2019